diehydra1/Hydroclimatic_Geospatial_Trend_Analysis/README.md

 ### Data Visualisation for Streamflow and Evapotranspiration (ET) Using Bokeh
 The project uses the Bokeh library to visualize streamflow data, generating an interactive display after reading real and simulated data from CSV files.
 Key features include a changeable datetime x-axis, an interactive tooltip, and a dual y-axis representation for discharge and precipitation.
 The main script imports Pandas and Bokeh modules for data manipulation.
 The Bokeh figure includes discharge line graphs, precipitation bar graphs, customizable labels, and hover tools for interactive data visualization.

-#### Hydrological Evaluation, Groundwater Recharge, and Hydrocliamtic Analysis for SWAT Subbasins
+#### Hydrological Evaluation, Groundwater Recharge, and Hydrocliamtic Analysis
 This Python script is designed for analyzing hydrological characteristics in different hydrologic response units (HRUs) and subbasins, such as groundwater recharge, evapotranspiration (ET), and precipitation.
 The Lower Spree catchment's recharge trend is the main focus of the script, which employs data manipulation and visualization to provide insightful information on Spatial distribution.
 Geographical data and the results of hydrological models are the main data sources.
 Key Features but not limited to
 1. Calculation of groundwater recharge, ET, and precipitation for each SWAT HRU and subbasin for the Lower Spree catchment